FTLam11/fronk-tolks/README.md

 * If I have to fill out another goddamn form...
 * If I have to reset another database...
 * Shit, I just sent out a few hundred emails...
-* Oops, forgot to uncomment out production code...
+* Oops, forgot to uncomment production code...

 ---

 # 7. Aid in troubleshooting production issues

-* At times logging, dubugger, and exception notifications might not suffice
+* At times logging, debugger, and exception notifications might not suffice
   * Write a high-level failing test that reproduces the bug
   * Step down further into code base to identify root cause, adding tests where appropriate